 It is often the case that a relatively minute part of the actual culture medium is exchanged per unit time.
 Such systems may also be called Recirculating Aquaculture Systems (RAS).
 It is expected that the introduction of aquaculture recirculating systems in a highly competitive commercial aquaculture will rise in the future in an attempt to conform to the water waste restrictions that are applied in the field.

-Aquarium and Aquaculture Recirculating systems are generally structures that put together tanks for fish maintenance and a composite system for water processing.
+Aquaculture Recirculating Systems are generally structures that put together tanks for fish maintenance and a composite system for water processing.
 The water in the tanks is renewed frequently; usually every few hours.
 It is a necessity, since an important stocking rate and potential toxic waste products like ammonia may be detected.
 The usual process implies that the water is poured into the tank at the top, which makes the water to move in a clockwise rotation around the tank and it drains constantly through a central drain at the bottom.
 The purpose of the water processing is to remove waste and add oxygen before it is re-used in the tanks.
 A total of 95% of the water is recycled by the Efficient Aquaculture recirculation systems, therefore, there is a constant need of fresh “new” water supply.

-The Aquarium and Aquaculture Recirculating Systems are based on some water pre-treatment (bio-filtration, oxygenation, sterilization).
+The Aquaculture Recirculating Systems are based on some water pre-treatment (bio-filtration, oxygenation, sterilization).
 Water is supplied through the culture tanks under continuous aeration.
 Then, the water flows through a hydrozyclon or other mechanical filters which remove larger particles like food leftovers, excrement and sediment.
 Next, the water flows through a biofilter and a protein skimmer.
 The biofilter helps remove metabolic-by products like ammonia.
 Such biofilters contain ‘media’ of a large surface area, like silica sand or special plastic rings which render a substratum of ammonia-scrubbing bacteria (Nitrosomonas, Nitrobacter).

 The bacteria into biofilters are divided into two groups: the bacteria that digest organics and the bacteria that convert toxic ammonium into nitrate.
 The first group grows much faster than the ammonium reducing nitrifying bacteria.
 In case the organic load on the biofilter is excessive, then the heterotrophic bacteria that decrease the number of the organics would misplace the nitrifying bacteria from the filter.
 However, the mechanical filtration removes solids efficiently and minimizes the dissolution of particles, thus minimizing the organic load.
 This allows for the nitrifying bacteria to be developed and for the performance of the biofilter to be maintained.
 Additionally to the removal of organic compounds and ammonium from the recycled water, the dripping water flow into the biofilters also decreases the excess of carbon dioxide.